Escort 8500 x50 Radar Detector Review

 Escort Discontinued the 8500×50

-In November of 2014 Escort ceased production of the Passport radar detector and this new Passport has a number of features added to it that makes the Passport the best entry model radar detector.
+In November of 2015 Escort ceased production of the 8500×50 with their new Passport radar detector and this new Passport has a number of features added to it that makes the Passport the best entry model radar detector.

 - Digital Signal Processing – Escort integrated DSP technology into the new Passport enabling it to have slightly better range then the 8500×50.
 However the big game changer is that this DSP technology enables the Passport to filter out those annoying false alerts caused by the adaptive cruise control sensors that are installed in the new cars.
 Another plus is that this DSP technology can sniff out the low powered digital K and Ka radar guns.